The Cost of Access to Diabetes Technologies

 - About 31% of diabetes patients reported that they did not self-monitor glucose levels because blood glucose monitoring test strips were too expensive, and 47% reported that they did not self-monitor glucose levels because testing was not convenient.

-- According to an ADA survey taken of 2,595 people with diabetes:
+- According to an American Diabetes Association® (ADA) survey taken of 2,595 people with diabetes:

-- 1 in 5 people with diabetes say they’ve foregone or put off getting a pump or CGM.
+- 1 in 5 people with diabetes say they’ve foregone or put off getting a pump or continuous glucose monitor (CGM).
 For half of them, it was due to financial strain.

 - 15% of people with diabetes who rely on diabetes management technologies like pumps or CGMs have delayed refilling needed supplies during the pandemic.
 For 70% of them, it was due to financial strain.

-For all people living with diabetes, continuous glucose monitors (CGM) provide significant, potentially life-changing benefits for diabetes management and in turn for avoidance or delay of serious co-morbidities, hospitalizations and even death.
+For all people living with diabetes, CGMs provide significant, potentially life-changing benefits for diabetes management and in turn for avoidance or delay of serious co-morbidities, hospitalizations and even death.
 An ADA study found that for many, CGMs are financially out of reach.